 You need to apply for your university course first

 Before you can apply for a student visa, you need to apply to study a registered course at Murdoch University.
 You can apply for any course that is registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS), which includes most of our courses.
 You can:

-- Explore our courses to find one to suit your interests and career goals.
+- Find a course to suit your interests and career goals.

 - Apply online for your course.